 In this chapter we have studied the process of setting up Web Radio on a university campus and have understood the situations in which different source clients should be chosen.
 In the next chapter we look at the process of setting up Internet radio.

-Setting Up Web Radio on the Internet

 In the earlier chapters, we have understood how Web Radio works, and the process of setting up Web Radio in a University campus.
 In this chapter, we focus on setting up Web Radio over the Internet.
 As discussed earlier, setting up Internet radio is relevant in contexts where the listeners are expected to be available on the Internet as against a university or institutional campus.